 Long Beginner Climbing in Clear Creek Canyon

 Once you’ve gotten your feet wet and you’ve sent a few sport routes, head towards Catslab near Tunnel 5 for some long outdoor rock climbing routes right near Denver.
 Catslab offers 90 to 100-plus foot climbs.
 Take your 70m rope and enjoy Skimbalshanks a 105-foot, three-star 5.8- that is just plain fun.
 Fans of moderates will love the varied rock and movement on this airy climb.
 The wall also boasts several 5.9s and a few routes in the ten minus range (all are a great time).
 This area is perfect for those who are getting cozy with moderates.

 Too much?
 Check out the Other Critters wall right across the highway.
 There are a bit more options at Other Critters for those looking to climb in the 5.7 and 5.8 range.
 Furthermore, these routes are less committing and shorter in length.
 Just be sure to take a few extra alpine draws to avoid pesky rope drag.

-Pro Tip: Catslab is a south facing wall.
-Avoid it at all costs in the middle of summer, but the sun-kissed wall makes a perfect post-work send spot in the cooler months.
+Pro Tip: Catslab is a south-facing wall.
+Avoid it at all costs in the middle of summer (totally learned that the hard way, facepalm), but the sun-kissed wall makes a perfect post-work send spot in the cooler months.

 The Best Multi-Pitch Routes for Beginners

 You can’t get into multi-pitch sport routes in Colorado without putting Playin’ Hooky on your resume.
 Arguably one of the best routes in Clear Creek Canyon, this moderate multi-pitch is perfect for anyone who loves a well-designed moderate or is looking to get into multi-pitch.
 Head just past Tunnel 5 to reach this four-pitch climb.
 Playin Hooky starts off with the first two pitches of Solid Gold (12.a), don’t let the grade fool you, the first two pitches are moderate.
 The first pitch is a 5.9+ with plenty of slabby moves and a good pucker factor.